Federico-Wagner/Federico-Wagner/README.md

 - Mechanical Engineering, graduated from the UTN (frba)

 ###  My main programming languages are:
-  Java, Javascript , Python , C++
+  Java, C++, Python, JavaScript

 ###  The frameworks and libraries that I use are:
-  Spring Boot, Angular, NodeJs, Express, React, Django, Salenium
+  Spring Boot, Angular, NodeJs, Express, React, Django, Salenium, KivyMD

   ### My main projects that I invite you to see: